Painting Furniture Without Sanding or Priming

 Heirloom Traditions Paint recommends using their Deglosser that deglosses and cleans.

-The goal here is to just remove any oils, dust, or grime on the surface since they get in the way of letting the paint adhere well.
-Learn more about how to prepare furniture before painting here!
+The goal here is to just remove any oils, dust, or grime on the surface since they get in the way of letting the new coats adhere well.
+Read these posts to learn more about how to clean furniture before painting and how to prepare furniture before painting!

 What Is All in One Paint?

-This paint is an all-in-one paint that doesn’t need a primer or scuff sanding to make the paint stick, and it doesn’t need a topcoat.
-Learn more about the best paint for furniture without sanding here.
+It’s a kind of paint that doesn’t need a primer or scuff sanding to help with adhesion, and it doesn’t need a topcoat.
+Check out more best paint for furniture without sanding options here.

 You can spray it, brush it, roll it, or do a combo of brushing and rolling.
 Whatever floats your boat.
 Check out this guide for painting furniture with Heirloom Traditions Paint.